RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

 ## Prerequisites

-Requirements for this tutorial is a working knowledge of Markdown.
-Additionally, a resume formatted in Markdown is also required to complete this guide.
+The requirements to complete this tutorial are a working knowledge of Markdown, along with an updated resume formatted in Markdown.
 If you are inexperienced with Markdown, or would simply like to brush-up your skills, you may find the included Markdown tutorial helpful.

 - [Markdown Guide](https://www.markdownguide.org/basic-syntax/)